dotnet/arcade/Documentation/MaestroRoadmap.md

 - Define how the telemetry sent by the build is going to generate a response from Maestro++ (how, where, etc)

 ## Mirror builds
 Currently, Maestro is in charge of this builds.
-Part of the work here is to define how those mirros are going to happen in this new world and eventually stop relying on Maestro to build .NET CORE 3.0.
+Part of the work here is to define how those mirrors are going to happen in this new world and eventually stop relying on Maestro to build .NET CORE 3.0.

 ## Speculative version flow
 More information [here]( https://github.com/dotnet/arcade/blob/master/Documentation/Maestro.md#speculative-version-flow).